Oli-Data/Oli-Data/README.md

 - Building reasoning-focused AI systems (Graph Neural Networks, symbolic logic integrations)

 ## ✨ Outside the Code
-I’m driven by curiosity, persistence, and the belief that tech should **bring people back to their humanity** — not replace it.
+I’m driven by curiosity, persistence, and the belief that tech should **bring people back to their humanity**, not replace it.
 Whether it’s experimenting with AI projects, learning new frameworks, or reflecting on bigger ideas, I’m always chasing growth.

 ---